University of Ottawa Award for Excellence in Research

 5.4 Only members with tenure or on a “tenure-track” appointment, hereinafter referred to as regular members, and members of clinical departments in so far as they are actively involved at the undergraduate and graduate levels in teaching and supervision and in service to the community, are eligible for the award.

 6.1 A nomination for the award may be initiated by any University of Ottawa alumnus or alumna, faculty member, or administrator.
 Nominations should be addressed to the dean of the nominee’s faculty.

 6.2 The Teaching Personnel Committee of the faculty shall select the nomination which is to be forwarded to the Research Awards Committee.
 The Teaching Personnel Committee shall prepare a brief in support of the selected candidate and the dean shall forward it, along with appropriate supporting documentation and her own recommendation, to the Research Awards Committee.

 6.3 Nominations for the award should be made as objectively as possible and should be broadly based.
 Any relevant evidence may be submitted to the Committee.
 The submitted documentation should, in any event, include:

-- a one-page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Committee can understand;
+- a one to three page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Committee can understand;

 - peer evaluations which explain why the researcher has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work,